IndianFinesse526/reference/HTML/text/b.md

 | Must be closed | Yes |

 ## About
-Makes the wrapped text bold
+This tag makes the wrapped text bold.

 ## Usage
 ```